-Sales within the United States declined by \$5.5 million, or 29%, during the first quarter of 2010 primarily as a result of the affect of the weakening US dollar against the Canadian dollar, and a decrease in supply volumes of coldwater shrimp and scallops.
-Average foreign exchange rates for the US dollar declined by 16% from 1.241 in the first quarter of 2009 to 1.042 in the same period of 2010.
+Sales within the United States declined by \$11.0 million, or 27.9%, during the first half of 2010 primarily as a result of the affect of the weakening US dollar against the Canadian dollar, and a decrease in supply volumes of coldwater shrimp and Argentine scallops.
+Coldwater shrimp volumes were down because of low levels of production in 2009 that resulted in lower inventory levels beginning in the first half of 2010.
+Average foreign exchange rates for the US dollar declined by 13.2% from 1.196 in the first half of 2009 to 1.038 in the same period of 2010.
 Selling prices for sea and bay scallops increased during the period to partially offset the affect of the weakening US dollar.